etboi1/startup/notes.md

             - methods called on nulls
             - referencing things that don't exist/haven't been defined
             - trying to convert a constant variable

+# Midterm Notes:

+### JSON:
+- keys must always be a string (double quotes)
+- undefined isn't possible in JSON, because you have to define something first before you can use it